The account of General Braddock’s expedition to Fort Duquesne in 1755 :

-A major difficulty for the British was that where new land was claimed for Britain there was often then an argument as to which colony it belonged to and therefore which governor had the entitlement to make grants from that land.
+A major difficulty for the British was that where new land was claimed for Britain there was often then an argument as to which colony it belonged to and therefore which governor had the entitlement to make grants of that land.
 This problem arose in relation to the important Ohio Forks country, which was claimed by both Virginia and Pennsylvania.

 When considering the sequence of events in relation to this land and the morality of the conduct of the Virginian authorities it should be born in mind that the Ohio Forks country was an area a hundred miles or so beyond the western border of British inhabited Virginia and that most of Western Virginia could only be described as sparsely populated.
 Virginia had no need of the Ohio Forks country, other than as a source of speculative enrichment.